co-naut/vrc-social-guide/README.md

-This site is based on [hugo-book](https://github.com/alex-shpak/hugo-book) by alex-shpak.
+This site is based on [hextra](https://github.com/imfing/hextra) by imfing.

 ---